Skip to main content

 Who

-Who is affected by or involved in the problem?
+Who is affected by or involved in the rock?

 What

-What exactly is the problem?
+What exactly is the rock?
 What is happening?

 Where

-Where does the problem occur?
+Where does the rock occur?
 Specific areas or zones?

 When